 These condensed interim consolidated financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting under International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
-These condensed interim consolidated financial statements follow the same accounting policies and methods of application as the most recent annual financial statements of the Company, except as described in Note 3.
+These condensed interim consolidated financial statements follow the same accounting policies and methods of application as the most recent annual financial statements of the Company.
 These condensed interim consolidated financial statements do not contain all of the information required for full annual financial statements.
-Accordingly, these condensed interim consolidated financial statements, which were prepared in accordance with IFRS as issued by the IASB.
+Accordingly, these condensed interim consolidated financial statements should be read in conjunction with the Company's most recent annual financial statements, which were prepared in accordance with IFRS as issued by the IASB.